 We can continue on each of these branches by asking why until we run out of answers.
 It is thought (by some) that static electricity ignited the highly flammable mix on the fabric cover.
 A combustible combination of materials was used to make the fabric cover, and thunderstorms in the area could have produced the static electricity.

 Others believe that static electricity ignited a combustible mix of hydrogen and oxygen.
-The hydrogen was used for fuel because helium was unavailable.
+The hydrogen was used for lift because helium was unavailable.
 The oxygen was in the air, and the suggested static electricity source was also from the thunderstorms, as discussed above.

-Once the Cause Map is built to a sufficient level of detail with supporting evidence the solutions step can be started.
-The Cause Map is used to identify all the possible solutions for a given issue so that the best solutions can be selected.
-It is easier to identify many possible solutions from the detailed Cause Map than the oversimplified high-level analysis of “Hindenburg started on fire because it went through a lightning storm.”
+Once the Cause Map diagram is built to a sufficient level of detail with supporting evidence the solutions step can be started.
+It is used to identify all the possible solutions for a given issue so that the best solutions can be selected.
+It is easier to identify many possible solutions from the detailed Cause Map diagram than the oversimplified high-level analysis of “Hindenburg started on fire because it went through a lightning storm.”

 The Cause Mapping method focuses on the basics of the cause-and-effect principle so that it can be applied consistently to day-to-day issues as well as catastrophic, high-risk issues.
-The steps of Cause Mapping are the same, but the level of detail is different.
+The steps of the Cause Mapping method are the same, but the level of detail is different.
 Focusing on the basics of the cause-and-effect principle make the Cause Mapping approach to root cause analysis a simple and effective method for investigating safety, environmental, compliance, customer, production, equipment or service issues.

-Click on “Download PDF” above to download a PDF showing the high-level Cause Map.
+Click on “Download PDF” above to download a PDF showing the high-level Cause Map diagram.

 Schedule a workshop at your location to train your team on how to lead, facilitate, and participate in a root cause analysis investigation.